 For those blind or visually impaired women debating whether or not they want to start growing their family, consider this pre-pregnancy checklist on dealing with your personal situation.

 - Ask Yourself, “Am I Ready?”: It’s easy to get caught up in the romanticism of pregnancy.
 We imagine a tiny baby gripping our finger as we sing them to sleep.
 We think about long walks with our partner while lovingly pushing a baby stroller.
 Make no mistake; having a baby is equally terrifying as it is wonderful.
 Sighted or blind, ask yourself, “Am I ready?”
 When you are considering bringing a child into the world, you need to ensure you have the physical, emotional, and financial capabilities to support them.

 - Physical health is imperative for both parents.
-While women are tasked with carrying the baby, their partners must be equally responsible in helping raise the child after it’s birth.
-That includes late night feedings, sleepless nights, lifting a tantrum-throwing toddler, and being able to physically carry all the necessary equipment from car seats to strollers.
+While women are tasked with carrying the baby, their partners must be equally responsible for helping raise the child after its birth.
+That includes late-night feedings, sleepless nights, lifting a tantrum-throwing toddler, and being able to physically carry all the necessary equipment from car seats to strollers.
 To ensure a long and healthy role in your child’s life, all potential parents should be physically in good health as determined by your doctor.